Henry Gibson: Career

-Gibson begin his acting career at the age of eight years old as a touring performer for the Mae Desmond Theatre for nine years.
+Gibson began his acting career at 8 years old, working as a touring performer for the Mae Desmond Theatre for nine years.
 He appeared in many stage and theater productions.
 Gibson made many appearances on Tonight Starring Jack Paar between 1957 and 1962, often reciting his poetry.
 In 1962, his appearance coincided with guest-host Jerry Lewis.
-Lewis, charmed by Gibson's demeanor, subsequently cast him in The Nutty Professor (1963).
+Lewis, charmed by Gibson's demeanor, cast him in The Nutty Professor (1963).
 Gibson's career took off following this film appearance.
 That was followed in 1964 by his poetry-reciting cowboy character Quirt Manly on the popular show The Beverly Hillbillies.
 Around this time, Gibson appeared in an episode of My Favorite Martian.

 Gibson spent three years as part of the Laugh-In television show's cast, where he was nominated for a Golden Globe in 1971.
 He often played "The Poet", reciting poems with "sharp satirical or political themes".
-Gibson would emerge from behind a stage flat, wearing a Nehru jacket and "hippie" beads and holding an outlandishly large artificial flower.
+Gibson would emerge from behind a stage flat, wearing suit and tie and holding an outlandishly large artificial flower.
 He would bow stiffly from the waist, state "[Title of poem] — by Henry Gibson" in an ironic Southern U.S. accent, again bow stiffly from the waist, recite his poem and return behind the flat.

-Gibson's routine was so memorable that John Wayne actually performed it once in his own inimitable style: "The Sky — by John Wayne.
+Gibson's routine was so memorable that guests on the program occasionally performed it, including John Wayne in his own inimitable style: "The Sky — by John Wayne.
 The Sky is blue/The Grass is green/Get off your butt/And join the Marine(s)!", whereupon Wayne left the scene by smashing through the flat.
-Gibson also regularly appeared in the "Cocktail Party" segments as a Catholic priest, sipping tea.
+Gibson regularly appeared in the "Cocktail Party" segments as a Catholic priest, sipping tea.
 He would put the cup on the saucer, recite his one-liner in a grave and somber tone, then go back to sipping tea.

-In 1962, Gibson had issued a comedy album on Liberty records, titled Alligator.
-The album was rereleased in 1968, now titled ...by Henry Gibson, following his success on Laugh-In.
-The liner notes perpetuated the origin story of his being a country boy from Fairhope, Alabama.
+In 1962, Gibson recorded a comedy album on Liberty Records, titled Alligator.
+The album was reissued in 1968, now titled ...by Henry Gibson, following his success on Laugh-In.
+The liner notes perpetuated the origin story of being a country boy from Fairhope, Alabama.
 The album did not reach the Billboard Top 200 in either release.
 In 1968, Gibson appeared on the television show Bewitched as Napoleon Bonaparte.
 He appeared on Bewitched in 1970 as Tim O'Shanter, a leprechaun.
-Around this time, Gibson also made recurring appearances in the 1969–1974 anthology Love, American Style.
+Around this time, Gibson made recurring appearances in the 1969–1974 anthology Love, American Style.